Dafo Temple (Zhangye): The statue and its hall

 The temple's huge statue is made of clay on a wooden frame and depicts the Gautama Buddha's attainment of nirvana, with his ten disciples standing behind him.
 It is largely unaltered since the time of the Western Xia (1038-1227).
-With a length of some 35 m, Ruth W. Dunnell has described it as "the largest reclining clay Buddha statue in China".
+With a length of some 35 m, it is reportedly the largest reclining clay Buddha statue in China.

-The hall which contains the Buddha is 48 m long and 24 m wide, with a height of 33 m.
-It has a Qing dynasty (1644-1911) mural and is one of the few wooden structures of its period which survive.
-The mural tells the story of Xuanzang and his followers, showing Xuanzang riding on a horse and the monkey king Sun Wukong kneeling on the ground.
+The hall which contains the Buddha is 48 m long and 24 m wide, with a height of 33 m and is one of the few wooden structures of the Western Xia period which survive.
+It has a Qing dynasty (1644-1911) mural which tells the story of Xuanzang and his followers, showing Xuanzang riding on a horse and the monkey king Sun Wukong kneeling on the ground.